Judith Godrèche: Personal life

-Godrèche had a long-term relationship since 1990 with Benoît Jacquot who was 25 years her senior.
+Godrèche had a long-term relationship since 1987 with Benoît Jacquot who was 25 years her senior.
 She was briefly married to Philippe Michel, an architect, in 1996.
 She was later married to comedian Dany Boon from 1998 to 2002.
 Together they have a son, Noé, born 4 September 1999.
-In 2004, she began a relationship with actor and director Maurice Barthélémy, who is the father of her daughter, Tess, born 19 April 2005.
+In 2004, she began a relationship with actor and director Maurice Barthélemy, who is the father of her daughter, Tess, born 19 April 2005.
 The couple split in 2014.

-Godrèche has considered converting to Judaism as an adult, which she attributed to her close relationship with her paternal grandparents.
+Godrèche has considered formally converting to Judaism as an adult, which she attributed to her close relationship with her paternal grandparents.

+Sexual violence charges against Benoît Jacquot and Jacques Doillon

+In February 2024, Godrèche filed police charges against Jacques Doillon and Benoît Jacquot for sexual assault committed in the 1980s when she was a minor.
+At the 49th César Awards on 23 February 2024, Godrèche gave a speech on sexual violence and addressed France's omertà around #MeToo.
+In May 2024, Godrèche was added to the Official Selection at the 77th Cannes Film Festival, where she presented her short film Moi aussi (Me Too).
+The film highlights the stories of victims of sexual violence.
+It was created after Godrèche made a public appeal through her Instagram account, after which around 6,000 people replied.
+It was screened during the opening ceremony of the festival's Un Certain Regard section and free to the public on 15 May as part of the Cinéma de la Plage program.

+On 1 July 2024, Jacquot and Doillon were each questioned over Godrèche's rape and sexual assault claim.
+The two directors would also be taken into custody by the Juvenile Protection Brigade.
+On 3 July 2024, Jacquot was criminally charged with raping two other actresses.